Scout24/afp-cli/README.rst

 Interface with the System Keyring
 ---------------------------------

-Staring with version ``1.3.0`` experimental support for the `Python keyring module <https://pypi.python.org/pypi/keyring>`_ has been implemented.
+Starting with version ``1.3.0``, experimental support for the `Python keyring module <https://pypi.python.org/pypi/keyring>`_ has been implemented.
 This has been tested with the Gnome Keyring and Max OS X Keychain but supposedly also works with Windows Credential Vault.
-You can configure this feature using the config file as showen above or a command-line switch.
+You can configure this feature using the config file as shown above or with a command-line switch.

 Example command-line: